-The features mentioned above would be welcome on any colour inkjet multifunction printer, but there's bad news with the Epson WorkForce WF-2540 printer: Ink costs are high, and glossy photos print at some of the slowest times we've ever seen.
-Scan speed is nothing to write home about, either.
+The features mentioned above would be welcome on any colour inkjet multifunction printer, but there's bad news with the Epson WorkForce WF-2540 printer:

 Setting up the Epson WorkForce WF-2540 inkjet printer is a breeze.
 With USB, Ethernet, and Wi-Fi all on board, you're free to attach it to a PC or network in any location you wish.
 The WF-2540's smallish non-operational footprint: 392x377x221mm also aids in the versatile placement.
 However, those numbers (shown in a photo on Epson's Web site), are a tad misleading.
 When you extend the guide for the 100-sheet rear vertical feed (there is no flat input tray), the height climbs noticeably.
 With both the guide and control panel in operating position, the depth is more like 17 inches.
 That's still relatively compact, but not as small as it would be with a bottom-mounted tray.